-This prospectus supplement covers the offering for resale of 1,000,000 common units owned by the unitholders listed in the table below.
+This prospectus supplement covers the offering for resale of common units owned by the unitholders listed in the table below pursuant to the unitholders' grant to the underwriters of the option to purchase up to 600,000 additional common units within 30 days from the date of this prospectus supplement.

-In addition to holding common units and all subordinated units in us, USA Compression Holdings also owns all of the ownership interests in our general partner, which owns all of our incentive distribution rights.
+In addition to holding common units and all of the subordinated units in us, USA Compression Holdings also owns all of the ownership interests in our general partner, which owns all of our incentive distribution rights.

-The common units owned by the selling unitholders, other than USA Compression Holdings, were issued to those selling unitholders in a private placement of common units pursuant to the Contribution Agreement, dated August 12, 2013, between S&R Compression, LLC, Argonaut and us.
+The common units owned by Argonaut were issued in (i) a private placement of common units pursuant to the Contribution Agreement, dated August 12, 2013, among S&R Compression, LLC, Argonaut and us, (ii) a private placement of common units pursuant to the Common Unit Purchase Agreement, dated as of May 21, 2015, by and between Argonaut and us and (iii) through our distribution reinvestment program.

-Because USA Compression Holdings owns a substantial amount of our limited partner interests and controls our general partner and we registered a substantial percentage of our common units through the accompanying base prospectus for Argonaut, they are each deemed to be an "underwriter" within the meaning of the Securities Act of 1933, as amended (the "Securities Act") with respect to any common units offered by either of them pursuant to this prospectus supplement, and such offering is deemed to be a primary offering by us.
+Because USA Compression Holdings owns a substantial amount of our limited partner interests and controls our general partner and we registered a substantial percentage of our common units through the accompanying base prospectus for Argonaut, USA Compression Holdings and Argonaut are each deemed to be an "underwriter" within the meaning of the Securities Act of 1933, as amended (the "Securities Act") with respect to any common units offered by it pursuant to this prospectus supplement, and such offering is deemed to be a primary offering by us.

-The following table sets forth information relating to the selling unitholders as of May 12, 2014 based on information supplied to us by each of the selling unitholders on or prior to that date.
+The following table sets forth information relating to the selling unitholders as of September 8, 2015 based on information supplied to us by each of the selling unitholders on or prior to that date.
 We have not sought to verify such information.

-Common units owned prior to the Common units to be Common units owned following the Percentage of outstanding common units after the Selling Unitholders offering offered offering(1) offering(2)(4) USA Compression Holdings, LLC(3) 19,386,565(4) 737,000 18,649,565(4) 42.6% Argonaut Private Equity, L.L.C.(5) 6,922,504 173,897 6,748,607 15.4% Jason Martin(6) 89,103 89,103
+Common units owned prior Common units Common units owned following the exercise of the underwriters' Percentage of outstanding common units after the exercise of the underwriters' Selling Unitholders to the offering to be offered option(1) option(2)(3) USA Compression Holdings, LLC(4) 20,629,916(3 3) 20,189,378(3 39.1% Argonaut Private Equity, L.L.C.(5) 7,467,565 7,308,103 14.2%

-- (1) Assumes that the underwriters do not exercise their over-allotment option to purchase additional common units.
-If the underwriters' over-allotment option to purchase additional common units is exercised in full, then USA Compression Holdings, Argonaut and Jason Martin will own 17,919,935, 6,488,237 and 0 common units, respectively. - Assumes that the underwriters do not exercise their over-allotment option to purchase additional common units.
-If the underwriters' over-allotment option to purchase additional common units is exercised in full, then USA Compression Holdings, Argonaut and Jason Martin will own 40.9%, 14.8% and 0.0% of our outstanding common units, respectively. - Eric D. Long, Joseph C. Tusa, Jr., William G. Manias, Matthew C. Liuzzi, J. Gregory Holloway, David A. Smith and Dennis J. Moody, each of whom are executive officers of our general partner, Aladdin Partners, L.P., a limited partnership affiliated with Mr. Long, and R/C IV USACP Holdings, L.P., or R/C Holdings, own equity interests in USA Compression Holdings.
+- Assumes that the underwriters exercise their option to purchase additional common units in full.
+If the underwriters' option to purchase additional common units is not exercised, then USA Compression Holdings and Argonaut will own 20,629,916 and 7,467,565 common units, respectively. - Assumes that the underwriters exercise their option to purchase additional common units in full.
+If the underwriters' option to purchase additional common units is not exercised, then USA Compression Holdings and Argonaut will own 40.0% and 14.5% of our outstanding common units, respectively. - (3) Includes 14,048,588 common units issuable on a one-for-one basis upon the conversion of the subordinated units. - (4) Eric D. Long, William G. Manias, Matthew C. Liuzzi, J. Gregory Holloway, David A. Smith, each of whom are executive officers of our general partner, Aladdin Partners, L.P., a limited partnership affiliated with Mr. Long, and R/C IV USACP Holdings, L.P., or R/C Holdings, own equity interests in USA Compression Holdings.
 USA Compression Holdings is managed by a three-person board of managers consisting of Mr. Long, Andrew W. Ward and Olivia C. Wassenaar.
 The board of managers exercises investment discretion and control over the units held by USA Compression Holdings.